 3. Renewals and Marketing

 This session has three modules.
-Modules in this session provide details of renewal analysis and forecasting, how to develop marketing specifications and how to analyze proposals and present the results to clients.
+Modules in this session provide details of renewal analysis and forecasting, how to develop marketing specifications and how to analyze proposals, including plan design, and present the results to clients.
 At the end of this session you will have a good understanding of the renewal process, how to market a plan and how to present a renewal.

-This session has three modules.
-Modules in this session provide insight on the important role of communications in plan design, management and governance, the important role of administration to ensure all eligible employees have the right coverage and the legal responsibilities of benefits and human resource management, and the extent of fraud in employee benefits and anti fraud initiatives.
-At the end of this session you will have a good understanding of effective communication strategies, legal obligations and how to prevent and manage fraud.
+This session has four modules.
+Modules in this session provide insight on the important role of communications in plan design, management and governance, the important role of administration to ensure all eligible employees have the right coverage and the legal responsibilities of benefits and human resource management, and the extent of fraud in employee benefits and anti-fraud initiatives.
+At the end of this session you will have a good understanding of effective communication strategies, administration priorities, legal obligations and how to prevent and manage fraud.

-5. Pooled, Voluntary Benefits, Group Travel and Individual Health Plans
+5. Pooled and Voluntary Benefits, Group Travel and Individual Health and Dental Plans

 This session has three modules.
 Modules in this session provide an understanding of pooled benefits including mandatory and voluntary group life, accidental death and dismemberment, critical illness and other voluntary benefits that can be offered to plan members.
 At the end of this session you will have a better understanding of the role of pooled and voluntary benefits and the advantages to plan members when they have access to supplementary coverage at affordable group prices.

-6. Dental, Extended Health, Networks, Analytics, and Government Health Benefits and the Three Ps of Pharmacy
+6. Dental and Extended Health, Analytics, Government Health Benefits and the Three Ps of Pharmacy

 This session has four modules.
 Modules in this session address dental and health benefits, fully insured and self funded, and the associated complexities around them, including covered services, trends and affordability issues, data analytics for these benefits, and additional government health benefits available when group coverage is limited or not available.
-The session also includes an overview of the most common but often misunderstood pharmacy services and arrangements that impact plan sponsors and their plan members.
-At the end of this session you will understand the challenges in managing dental and health plans, government health programs, the expanding role of pharmacy and how data analytics can play in plan management, and to what extent government programs can be a viable option.
+The session also includes an overview of nontraditional pharmacy services and arrangements that can benefit plan sponsors and their plan members.
+At the end of this session you will understand the challenges in managing dental and health plans, government health programs, the expanding role of pharmacy and how data analytics can be used to provide insights into plan management.

-This session has five modules.
-One of our most popular sessions last season, modules in this session dig deeper into the important pharmaceutical issues of today.
-You will learn about the process of prescription drug development, market launch and patent protection, how specialty drugs have changed the reimbursement landscape, the complexities of brand and generic and the impact of changes in drug pricing on access.
+This session has three modules.
+Modules in this session dig deeper into the important pharmaceutical and drug plan issues of today, public and private.
+You will learn about the process of prescription drug development, market launch and patent protection, including how specialty drugs have changed the reimbursement landscape, the complexities of brand and generic and the impact of changes in drug pricing on access.
 Instructors will also address drug plan formulary management and how electronic claims adjudication has changed the way drug benefits are managed.
 Finally, you will explore the affordability in the public and private sector world of prescription drugs, including the developing discussion on pharmacare.
 At the end of this session you will know much more than the average benefits professional about prescription drug development, pricing, reimbursement and affordability issues and you will understand to what extent public drug programs can be a viable option in the future.

-9. Absence, Disability, Disability Management and Government Benefits
+9. Absence, Disability, Disability Management and Government Disability Benefits

 This session has three modules.
 Modules in this session will address the philosophy of absence and disability management, the process of an absence through to becoming a disability, claim initiation, the importance of early and ongoing communication and timely access to medical care, best practice management from an insurer and external consultant perspective, return to work and record keeping.
 Presenters will also address government benefits; occupational and non-occupation and some of the challenges that are presented under a dual system.
 At the end of this session you will learn some of the most important aspects of absence and disability management that will allow you to respond appropriately and ask the right questions when you and/or your clients or your plan members are faced with an absence.